- Computer Science

 - Mechanical Systems

-The Systems Engineering program builds its four specialization options on a set of core courses that impart basic skills needed by engineering professionals in the 21st Century.
+The Systems Engineering programs build their specialization options on a set of core courses that impart basic skills needed by engineering professionals in the 21st Century.

-Graduates with Systems Engineering Department, are able to:
+Graduates of the Systems Engineering programs are able to:

 Integrate multifaceted engineering disciplines;

 Work in teams and work with industry clients; and